translate5/translate5/application/modules/editor/testcases/termtagger/readme.txt

 - The test will look for files with the ending ".testcase" in the folder /application/modules/editor/testcases/termtagger

 - These testcase-files are automatically validated against termtaggerTestCaseSchema.xsd.
-Please see the testcase-folder for example-files.
+Please see the testcase-folder for example-files (e. g. testcase1.xml.testcase.default shows an example; the TBX-files for each testcase are referenced in the testcase-file with a path relative to the testcase-file).

 - For each testcase-file the test will launch a new PHPUnit-Testsuite